pragmagrid/pragma_boot/README.rst

 * `cziso <https://github.com/pragmagrid/cziso>`_

+Block quotes are just:

+    Indented paragraphs,

+        and they may nest.

 The following parameters are required in site_conf.conf:

-**repository_class** - Should be set to "clonezilla".
+* **repository_class** - Should be set to "clonezilla".

-**repository_dir** - a path to a directory where the vdcb and images can be cached
+* **repository_dir** - a path to a directory where the vdcb and images can be cached

-**vcdb_filename** - The name of the virtual cluster database file.
+* **vcdb_filename** - The name of the virtual cluster database file.
 See description in `local`_.

-**repository_url** - Base url of the Clonezilla repository in Google drive.
+* **repository_url** - Base url of the Clonezilla repository in Google drive.
 Please use the default value specified in the site_conf.conf file.

-**cziso** - Full path to the cziso tool installed on this system.
+* **cziso** - Full path to the cziso tool installed on this system.

-**local_image_url** - A cziso URL template indicating the desired image format for your local installation (e.g., zvol, raw, qcow2).
+* **local_image_url** - A cziso URL template indicating the desired image format for your local installation (e.g., zvol, raw, qcow2).
 The value $repository_dir will be replaced by the value specified above and $imagename will be replaced by the virtual cluster image name found in the Clonezilla repository.
 Examples of valid local_image_urls are found below:

   * ZFS volume (Rocks): zfs://nas-0-0/pragma/$imagename-vol
   * RAW images: 'file://$repository_dir/$imagename.raw' or 'file://$repository_dir/$imagename.img'
   * QCOW2 images: 'file://$repository_dir/$imagename.qcow2'

 The following parameters are optional for the Clonezilla repository:

-**include_images** - Only sync images from remote repository that match a specified pattern.
+* **include_images** - Only sync images from remote repository that match a specified pattern.

-**exclude_images** - Sync all images from remote repository except those matching the specified pattern.
+* **exclude_images** - Sync all images from remote repository except those matching the specified pattern.

 cloudfront
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~